All Episodes

 I'd say so far it's worked out pretty well for the United States of America.

-And if my family member were one of the remains that came back, I'd be really happy.
+And if my family member, one of the remains that came back, I'd be really happy.

-I would be thankful that they're not in some foreign country where my hero, you know, relative died on a on the battlefield in North Korea.
+I would be thankful that they're not in some foreign country where my hero, you know, relative died on a battlefield in North Korea.

-Now we can give them a proper burial in honor.
+Now we can give him a proper burial and honor.

 So, you know, all of this is happening.